Daniel Kaluuya biography

 While Daniel has spent much of his career on television, he has been slowly transitioning to the big screen.
 Daniel has had a variety of roles in films such as director Hideo Nakata's 2010 thriller Chatroom (2010), and starred alongside British acting legend Rowan Atkinson in Johnny English Reborn (2011).
 Daniel also played Black Death in the quirky superhero flick Kick-Ass 2 (2013), and starred opposite James McAvoy in the action movie Welcome to the Punch (2013).
 More recently, Daniel played a supporting role as Reggie Wayne, Emily Blunt's FBI sidekick, in Denis Villeneuve's Oscar-nominated film Sicario (2015).

-Daniel is also an experienced stage actor, having made his theatrical debut in 2008 in Levi David Addai's play Oxford Street, directed by Dawn Walton.
+An experienced stage actor, Daniel made his theatrical debut in 2008 in Levi David Addai's play Oxford Street, directed by Dawn Walton.
 In 2010 Daniel won a Circle and Evening Standard theatre award as outstanding newcomer for his role as a boxer in the Royal Court play Sucker Punch.

 Daniel's other theater credits include Trelawny of the Wells at the Donmar Warehouse and A Season In The Congo opposite Chiwetel Ejiofor at the Young Vic (both in 2013), as well as a starring role as Chris in the 2016 production of Joe Penthall’s Blue/Orange, directed by Matthew Xia (also at the Young Vic).